undergrad-partner-school

 Career Counselling

 At University of Minnesota, Twin Cities Campus, there is both group career counseling for all students and individual career counseling for all students.
-There are a library, a job bank, and job fairs.
-Job interviews are also available to students through the career center.
+There are a library and job fairs.
 The career center offers resume preparation and resume referral to employers.
 The school has campus employer recruitment for all the students.
-This school offers alumni networking opportunities, which could be excellent for your future career.
+This school offers alumni networking opportunities, which could be highly beneficial for your future career.
 Individual job placement is available to all students at this school.

 FAQ